Alfresco/docs-alfresco/content-services/latest/admin/control-center.md

 Alfresco Control Center is being developed to allow the administration of multiple Alfresco applications from a single, modern interface.
 It will provide admin functions that are currently only available in Alfresco Share, and will eventually allow the full administration of Alfresco Content Services and Alfresco Governance Services without needing to use the Share application.

-The initial release focusses on the basic minimum requirements to configure Content Services (Enterprise Edition) - the creation of users and groups of users.
+The initial release focussed on the basic minimum requirements to configure Content Services (Enterprise Edition) - the creation of users and groups of users.
 Additional functionality will be added in future releases.

 ## Overview

 The Control Center is provided as a Docker image for containerized deployment.
 It is recommended for evaluations only (i.e. test and development environments), and accessed using the `/admin` URL.

-When you expand the **Identity** section, you'll see the two main areas the Control Center covers:
+When you expand the **User Management** section, you can access the following functionality:

 * A **Users** section used to manage your users.
 * A **Groups** section used to manage the groups to which your users may be added.

 > **Note:** This provides an alternative way of managing users and groups in [Share Admin Tools]({% link content-services/latest/admin/share-admin-tools.md %}).

+When you expand the **Content Structuring** section, you can access the following functionality:

+* A **Tags** section used to manage tags for your content.
+* A **Categories** section used to manage categories for your content.

 ## Prerequisites